Danijelaa/WebShop-MongoDB/README.md

 `mvn spring-boot:run`
 3. Open browser and connect to: `localhost:8080`
 4. Log in as a moderator using credentials: `moderator` for username and `moderator` for password.
-If you want to log in as a regular user, you can type in one of following credentials for username and password, respectively:
+If you want to log in as a regular user, you can type in one of the following credentials for username and password, respectively:
 `username1`  `password1`
 `username2`  `password2`
 ## REST api